drpetersonfernandes/SimpleLauncher/README.md

 - **[PS3BatchLauncherCreator](https://github.com/drpetersonfernandes/ps3batchlaunchercreator):** A program that automatically creates BAT files to easily launch PS3 games on the RPCS3 emulator.
 Written by a Simple Launcher developer.

-- **MAMEListCreator:** A program that creates a simplified XML of the MAME games.
-You need the MAME full driver information in XML format, available on the [MAME](https://www.mamedev.org/release.php)  website.
-It will generate multiple simplified (and smaller) XML databases.
-One of these databases will contain all the MAME games (called mame.xml), which is used in the Simple Launcher application to load game descriptions of MAME games.
-It will also create multiple other databases for each driver emulated by MAME.
-Written by a Simple Launcher developer. - I'M WORKING TO PUBLISH IT ON GITHUB.
+- **[MAME Utility](https://github.com/drpetersonfernandes/MAMEUtility):** A utility to manage the MAME full driver information in XML format that is available on the [MAME](https://www.mamedev.org/release.html)  website.
+It can generate multiple simplified (and smaller) XML subsets and also copy ROMs and image files based on the created XML.
+Written by a Simple Launcher developer.

 - **[FindRomCover](https://github.com/drpetersonfernandes/FindRomCover):** A program that helps you organize your cover image collection.
 It attempts to match the filename of image files with the filename of the ROMs.
 It uses [The Levenshtein Algorithm](https://en.wikipedia.org/wiki/Levenshtein_distance), created by Soviet mathematician Vladimir Levenshtein, to compare filenames of files.
 Written by a Simple Launcher developer.